-Field Description Shortcut Key folder from the drop-down list to create the volume in this folder.
+Field Description Shortcut Key Create volume in folder If the group has volume folders, check this checkbox and select a folder from the drop-down list to create the volume in this folder.
 Folders help you organize large collections of volumes into logical groups.
 Volumes can also be moved into folders after they are created.
-Storage pool assignment If the group has multiple storage pools, select the storage pool you want to create the volume in.
+Alt+F Storage pool assign- ment If the group has multiple storage pools, select the storage pool you want to create the volume in.
 Click the radio button next to the pool's name to select it.
 Unless otherwise specified, the default storage pool is used.
-N/A
+None